AdobeDocs/campaign-standard.en/help/developing/using/data-model-best-practices.md

 >
 >To create and modify resources in order to extend the Adobe Campaign pre-defined data model, refer to [this section](../../developing/using/key-steps-to-add-a-resource.md).
 >
->You can find a datamodel representation for the out-of-the-box resources [here](../../developing/using/datamodel-introduction.md).
+>You can find a data model representation of the out-of-the-box resources [here](../../developing/using/datamodel-introduction.md).

 ## Overview {#overview}